Motivic integration on Berkovich spaces: Abstract

 \section{Abstract}

 We define a motivic measure on the Berkovich analytification of an algebraic variety defined over a trivially valued field, and introduce motivic integration in this setting.
-The construction is geometric with a similar spirit as Kontsevich's original definition, and leads to the formulation of a functorial theory which mirrors, in this aspect, the approach of Cluckers and Loeser via constructibe motivic functions.
+The construction is geometric with a similar spirit as Kontsevich's original definition, and leads to the formulation of a functorial theory which mirrors, in this aspect, the approach of Cluckers and Loeser via constructible motivic functions.
+A version of the integral over nontrivially valued fields and its relation to Hrushovski and Kazhdan's integration are also discussed.